andrewo3/OmniCom/README.md

 This is the configuration I found works well and makes the most sense for a lot of games.

-Most ROMs in the res/roms folder do not work, so I made a (small) folder called res/working_roms with the roms I tested and that I know work.
+Most ROMs in the res/roms folder do not work (because they use mappers other than mapper 0), so I made a small folder called res/working_roms with the roms I tested and that I know work.
+At the moment this includes Donkey Kong, Pac-Man, Mario, and two hello world tests I used.

 Happy emulating!